 - 0.693 is the logarithm of 2, and represents the exponential rate of elimination (assuming elimination is by first order kinetics)

-- Half life is increased by an increase in the volume of distribution and decreased by a decrease in the rate of clearance.
+- Half life is increased by an increase in the volume of distribution and increased by a decrease in the rate of clearance.

 - In some disease states (eg. renal failure with oedema) volume of distribution increases but clearance decreases, resulting in an unchanged half life (thus, it is a poor measure of drug clearance alone).